KhachikAstoyan/toy-rce-server/README.md

 ## What's this?

 So I've been thinking about building a toy RCE since august.
-I experimented with different things here and there, and this is what I'm building right now
+I experimented with different things here and there, and this is what I'm building right now.
+This repo contains the API, and I moved the code execution engine to another repo and rewrote it in rust.
+You can check out the code [here](https://github.com/KhachikAstoyan/toy-rce-executor).

 TODO

-- [x] Make it run in docker containers
-- [x] Use alpine images for smaller size
+- [x] Possible rewrite the code execution part in rust and leverage multithreading
-- [ ] Possibly stream the output?
+- [ ] Add db stuff (in progress)
-- [x] Kill the container if it's running for more than 10 seconds.
-Right now you're only killing the process that's creating the container, not the container itself
-- [ ] Optimize the code execution logic.
-Right now it's very blocking.
-When sending many requests, it just hangs for a couple of seconds
-- [ ] Optimize go execution times
+- [ ] Implement basic auth
 - [ ] Add more robust error handling
-- [ ] Possible rewrite the code execution part in rust and leverage multithreading
+- [ ] Add the ability to add coding problems and check user input against pre-made test cases

 ## How to run?